ansys/pyensight/doc/source/calc_functions.rst

 ``PartNumber(any parts [,Compute_Per_part])``

-Computes a constant per part variable which is the GUI part number, if the part is a server-side part.
-If computed as 'Compute_Per_case', the value will be the maximum part number.
+Computes a constant per part variable that is the GUI part number if the part is a server-side part.
+If computed as ``Compute_Per_case``, the value is the maximum part number.

 .. note::
-    Any client-side part (for example, vector arrows, particle traces, profiles, etc.) are assigned the undefined value.
+    Any client-side part (for example, a vector arrow, particle trace, or profile) is assigned the undefined value.
 Model parts are always server-side parts.